aoijs/documentation/src/functions/usdboostingsince.md

+---
+description: Returns the amount of time the user has been boosting for
+---

 # $boostingSince

 This function will return the amount of time the user has been boosting for. if the user isn't boosting it will return nothing.